SoftwareAG/c8y-docs/content/web/tutorials-bundle/extend-an-existing-application.md

 As we must make sure that Angular and angularjs run side by side when running a hybrid application, there are some limitations:

- - It is not possible to access the *index.html*: The whole bootstrapping process needs to be handled by {{< product-c8y-iot >}} to make sure that all required elements for Angular and angularjs are in place.
+ - It is not possible to access the *index.html*: The whole bootstrapping process must be handled by {{< product-c8y-iot >}} to make sure that all required elements for Angular and angularjs are in place.
 There is no possibility to change the bootstrapping template and you can only add routes.
  - As the services must be loaded first, you can also not inject any service in the root application module.
 You must provide them on a route or as `providedIn: root` at the deceleration of the service.
  - Routes in the router must be defined before the `UPGRADED_ROUTES`.
 This is because the Angular router has a `**` path match for all angularjs routes which is defined in the `UPGRADED_ROUTES`.
 If you define a route after it, the `**` will match before your defined route.
- - Every extension needs to be done via a hook.
+ - Every extension must be done via a hook.
 This is because Angular and angularjs are needed in hybrid applications and the hooks can be used by both.
  - Styling is limited to global styles.
 That means you can only extend the styling by applying a custom branding or by using inline styles.
 The `styleUrls` are, as of this version, not supported.

 Now that you know the limitations you can start to extend the first application and develop your first extension hook.